mhpi/generic_deltamodel/docs/how_to_run.md

 ### 2.2 Custom Model Development

-To use dMG to build and experiment with your own differentiable model, a few things need to happen.
+To use 𝛿MG to build and experiment with your own differentiable model, a few things need to happen.

 1. Build a master configuration file to encapsulate your model and experiment settings.
 This must minimally include settings in [`./generic_deltamodel/conf/default.yaml`](../conf/default.yaml).
 Any additional settings can be added as needed for your custom modules (see below).

 2. Build an observations configuration file.
 This contains all settings/data paths needed to load data in your data loader.
 You can see the hydrology examples for inspiration.

 3. Design or modify modules.
 If creating a new module, the class name must follow camel-case and the file name must be all lower-case with underscores to split camel-case.
-(See dMG source code for examples.)
+(See 𝛿MG source code for examples.)
     - Data loader: Loads full dataset
         - `../dmg/core/data/loaders/`
         - Specify in `data_loader` setting in master configuration.